Equipment Kit

 Filters Choices and What Filters I Use

 For 2021 and 2022, I simplified the number of filters that I carry on a regular basis.
 This is my current filter kit, and I’ve found that it handles most of the situations that I find myself in.
-I’ll continue to use and recommend this setup for 2023.
+I’ll continue to use and recommend this setup for 2023 and 2024.

 Filter Discount